rankutah/blog/sites/rank-utah/posts/mobile-website-design-utah-county.md

 ---
 Rank Utah builds websites that are mobile-friendly and optimized for small businesses in Utah County.
 If you are looking for a redesign of a current website or need a website for your new business you can visit [RankUtah.com](https://rankutah.com/) to learn more.

-## What are 3 important considerations of a mobile-friendly design?
+## What are 3 important considerations of a mobile-friendly design in Utah County?

 1. Responsive layout